DBTrenches/SQLChecks/docs/AvailabilityGroupChecks.md

 # Availability Group Checks

 These checks all require the config to have an `AvailabilityGroup` set.
+Some of these checks execute at the instance level, some at the AG level, and some for each database in the AG.
+All checks are related to the health and/or configuration of the AG and its constituent databases.

 ## Can connect to the AG instance
 ```json